jghyde/salive/sites/all/modules/contrib/metatag/README.txt

 * The App Links meta tags may be added by enabling the Metatag: App Links submodule.

-* Site verfication meta tags can be added, e.g. as used by the Google search engine to confirm ownership of the site; see the "Metatag: Verification" submodule.
+* Site verification meta tags can be added, e.g. as used by the Google search engine to confirm ownership of the site; see the "Metatag: Verification" submodule.